High-end custom kitchen cabinets, Wood or MDF

 A wood frame with an MDF middle panel that provides extra solidity and a wood look from the wood-painted frame is the compromise.

 The drawback of MDF is that you can’t strip it if you decide you’d rather have genuine wood in the future.
 Eventually, the shelves will budge.
-If you choose MDF anyway due to price, be sure to frequently flip the shelves over to prevent sagging.
-If you do choose an MDF face frame, be sure to obtain plywood shelves that are laminated to match the interior or stick with that for the shelves if the interior is natural lacquer.
+Obtain plywood shelves that match the interior or use natural lacquer if you choose MDF face frame.
 Despite being tougher than wood, the MDF we use absorbs water more quickly.
-As was mentioned, the finish does not penetrate the material and instead rests on top of it.
-While it is true that both wood and MDF can become water damaged, I have heard of far too many wrecked cabinets that were made with MDF.
+The finish rests on top of the material, not penetrating it.
+Both wood and MDF can be water damaged.
+MDF cabinets are prone to damage, according to my experience.
 I believe that harm occurs more quickly.
 The fact that the finish is on top and separate from the timber in part explains this.

 The MDF fibres may slightly expand if water penetrates the lacquered coating.
 Water can certainly harm wood, but my impression is that it doesn’t spread permanently in the same way.

 The feel and appearance of the wood are, of course, advantages.
 Additionally, I would choose wood if you want to retain this kitchen for a very long time.
 Custom cabinetry trends are ever-evolving.
 If you decide you want a different finish in the future, you can always strip wood.
 If your cabinets are well-made, you can change their appearance and they will still be worth something in the future.
-With wood, the finish itself is infused into the board, enhancing its ability to withstand spills and moisture.
+The board absorbs the finish with wood, improving its resistance to spills and moisture.
+We use solid maple for the shaker-style frame of our kitchen cabinet doors.

 The shaker-style frame portion of the kitchen cabinet doors we make is made of solid maple, and the interior of the panel is made of maple plywood.
 Inside the door section, the plywood is still a floating panel.

-The interiors of our cabinets and doors are left their natural colour with simply a clear shellac varnish, and the cabinet boxes are likewise made of maple plywood.
+We finish our cabinet and door interiors with clear shellac varnish in their natural color, and we make the cabinet boxes from maple plywood.
 This page discusses custom cabinets.

 Can you picture an MDF cabinet turning into an antique with any value?
-In summary, I have both new and ancient wood in my home, from new cabinets in the kitchen and bathroom to antiques.
+My home has new and antique wood.
+The kitchen and bathroom have new cabinets.
+The rest are antiques.
 I have a lot of antique wooden furniture in my house, including my grandmother’s old baby high chair.
 They have endured through the years.
-That simply cannot be said of MDF.

-One drawback of wood is that it may shrink, leaving an exposed finish line in the central panel of a door.
+Wood can shrink, leaving an exposed finish line in a door’s central panel.
 We at Unica Concept always provided touch-up kits to our clients just in case.
 No one ever returned to us with an issue.